Stasis Dermatitis

 Doctors diagnose stasis dermatitis in people who have the characteristic skin changes and other symptoms of leg swelling and chronic venous insufficiency.

-Sometimes more extensive evaluation and imaging tests (such as ultrasonography) are needed.
+Sometimes more extensive evaluation and imaging tests (such as ultrasound) are needed.

 Matibabu ya Stasis Dermatitis